stacksjs/stacks/app/README.md

 The `app` folder is divided into the following subfolders:

+- `actions` - Place your actions here.
-- `cli` - Place your custom commands here.
+- `commands` - Place your commands here.
+- `events` - Place your events here.
-- `docs` - Place your markdown documentation here.
+- `jobs` - Place your jobs here.
 - `models` - Place your models here.
 - `notifications` - Place your notifications here.
-- `pages` - Place your pages here. _Think of it as `views` in a traditional MVC application._
+- `schedule.ts` - Your scheduler.
+Schedule your jobs, actions and commands here.